iecse/OrderOfChaos_TechTatva2025/44.The Enchanted Quest Spell-Sequencing with Deadlines/Question.md

 ---
 ## Input

-- The first line contains an integer t (1 ≤ t ≤ 500)  the number of test cases.
+- The first line contains an integer t   the number of test cases.

 - The description of each test case follows.

-- The first line of each test case contains a single integer n (1 ≤ n ≤ 10^5) — the number of spells.
+- The first line of each test case contains a single integer n  — the number of spells.

 - The next n lines each contain three integers: